“Seahenge” was a 4000 year old Bronze Age timber circle discovered in 1998 on the quiet and often forgotten North Norfolk Holme beach.

 Controversy surrounded the excavation for various reasons:

 Once English Heritage agreed to fund the excavation, archaeologists moved in.
-It was a very time consuming process, working within the restrictions of the tides, usually only 2-4 hours a date.
+It was a very time consuming process, working within the restrictions of the tides, usually only 2-4 hours a day.
 And the protestors didn’t help either.

 Once the timbers were excavated, time was of the essence.
 Having been protected by the peat, they quickly began to decay due to the salty sea water, as well as the twice daily wetting and drying that occurs with tidal water.